-Also, remittances from abroad play an important role in household expenditure on education in LICs and LMICs - they are much more important than official development assistance (ODA)5.
-Remittances increased household education spending by 35 per cent in eighteen countries in sub-Saharan Africa and Central, Southern and South-East Asia (UNESCO, 2019a).
+Also, remittances from abroad play an important role in household expenditure on education in LICs and LMICs - they are much more important than official development assistance (ODA).

-5 ODA is government aid that promotes the economic development and welfare of developing countries; it is the main source of financing for development aid.
+&lt;sup>5 ODA is government aid that promotes the economic development and welfare of developing countries; it is the main source of financing for development aid.